-B. Sharing and Disclosure of Information
+C. Sharing and Disclosure of Information

-D. Access To and Choices About Your Personal Information
+E. Choices About Your Personal Information

 F. Product Review Boards, Chat Rooms, Forums, and Other Posting Areas

-F. Promotions with Third Parties
+G. Promotions with Third Parties

-H. International Transfers
+I. International Transfers

 M. Your California Privacy Rights

 Q. Changes to this Policy